 It is important to notice that accessing 16-bit registers are atomic operations.
 If an interrupt occurs between the two instructions accessing the 16-bit register, and the interrupt code updates the temporary register by accessing the same or any other of the 16-bit timer registers, then the result of the access outside the interrupt will be corrupted.
 Therefore, when both the main code and the interrupt code update the temporary register, the main code must disable the interrupts during the 16-bit access.

-The following code examples show how to do an atomic read of the TCNT1 Register contents.
-Reading any of the OCR1A/B or ICR1 Registers can be done by using the same principle.
+The following code examples show how to do an atomic read of the TCNT1 register contents.
+Reading any of the OCR1 register can be done by using the same principle.